 Take Every Comparison Thought Captive

 A second marriage may offer redemption and an opportunity to have a second chance but with it comes some weight.
 Being a second spouse means someone went before you, which can give the enemy a stronghold that leads down a path of comparison.
 Regardless of whether or not the first spouse was great, there is always someone to be compared to, whether it’s better or worse than that person.
 Therefore, if you are arguing or your spouse does something you don’t like you must avoid comparing at all costs.
 Comparison is the thief of joy and a blinder to the truth.
 That is why scripture instructs us to take our thoughts captive and to fix our thoughts on what is true, honorable, right, pure, lovely, and admirable.
 We must think about things that are excellent and worthy of praise (Phil.
 4:8).
 Rather than following the enemy down a destructive path, choose to point your thoughts towards gratitude and thankfulness for your spouse.
 The person you married the second time is NOT your first spouse, so there is no reason to compare!

 Be Realistic With Expectations

-When you are smitten in love and everything seems perfect, you may begin to believe you are living a real life fairy tale.
+When you are smitten in love and everything seems perfect, you may begin to believe you are living a real-life fairy tale.
 However, whether you want to believe it or not the honeymoon phase is only temporary.
-In order for a marriage to thrive it will take work.
-It is important to have the realistic expectation of having to deal with problem solving.
+In order for a marriage to thrive, it will take work.
+It is important to have a realistic expectation of having to deal with problem-solving.
 You don’t have to fear conflict, simply be ready to choose how you will react and respond.
-Also, make sure the source of your joy and happiness comes from the Lord, because as wonderful as your second spouse may be he/she is still only human and will disappoint you at some point.
+Also, make sure the source of your joy and happiness comes from the Lord, because as wonderful as your second spouse may be, he/she is still only human and will disappoint you at some point.
 Don’t put unnecessary pressure on yourself or your spouse instead give grace!